ruofanjin/ESM-ReST/README.md

-# Protein Fitness Prediction Model
+# ESM-ReST: Protein Fitness Prediction Model

 This project uses ESM-2 embeddings and a ReST-based self-training framework to predict protein mutant fitness.